 Holland places the โ€˜originalโ€™ location of Mecca in Mamre, Palestine.
 Palestine in the 6th century was situated in Byzantine land.
 The corollary?
 That Abraha must have attacked the Byzantine empire some time in the 6th century.

-One only needs to be slightly familiar with 6th century byzantine and arabian history to know how this is plain and simply false.
-We can understand why the expedition of the elephant is absent from pre-islamic jahili written tradition (plainly due to the fact that the writing was comparatively rare in the first place), however an attack on the Palestine would have been recorded at least by Roman sources.
+One only needs to be slightly familiar with 6th-century byzantine and Arabian history to know how this is plain and simply false.
+We can understand why the expedition of the elephant is absent from pre-islamic Jahili written tradition (plainly due to the fact that the writing was comparatively rare in the first place), however, an attack on Palestineย would have been recorded at least by Roman sources.

 Procopius, a byzantine historian living in Palestine during the reign of Abraha records his ascent to power over the Himyarites, as well some of his wars and political exploits during his reign[11].
 Abrahaโ€™s supposed attack on Palestine goes unmentioned, however, his promise to Justinian to attack the Persians does not.